 Management Guide for Woodlot Owners

 Through good forest management practices, land managers can decrease the likelihood and severity of defoliation during a spongy moth (Lymantria dispar) outbreak.
 These practices improve stand vigor, giving trees a better chance of survival following defoliation.
-The following publications describe management options for woodlots dominated by oaks and other deciduous trees:
+This publication describes management options for woodlots dominated by oaks and other deciduous trees.

 Should you spray?